hanabi/hanabi.github.io/Reference.md

 * When a player who is in a *Double Discard* situation discards anyway with an obvious clue to give (such as an off-chop 5), it implies that they **see** the other copy of the card, and were not *Double Discarding* at all.
 * Thus, when this occurs, you should write *Elimination Notes* on your entire hand for that card.
+* This is exactly the same thing as *Discard Elimination*,

 ### The Elimination Finesse